MerginMaps/docs/src/manage/synchronisation/index.md

 ---
-description: Synchronisation is what makes effective collaboration possible: you and your team members can contribute to the same Mergin Maps project simultaneously.
+description: Synchronisation is what makes effective collaboration possible - you and your team members can contribute to the same Mergin Maps project simultaneously.
 ---

 # Synchronisation